eXist-db/docker-existdb/README.md

 docker exec exist java -version
 ```

-Containers build from this image run a periodical healtcheck to make sure that eXist-db is operating normally.
-If `docker ps` reports `unhealthy` you can see a more detailed report
+Containers build from this image run a periodical health-check to make sure that eXist-db is operating normally.
+If `docker ps` reports `unhealthy` you can get a more detailed report with this command:
 ```bash
 docker inspect --format='{{json .State.Health}}' exist
 ```